1. How can I file a complaint against a business?

 Note: You will be redirected to a new page.
 Please scroll to the blue Consumers box.
 You do NOT need to register an account with the City of New York to use Search for a DCA Licensee.

-We offer free financial counseling at nearly 30 Financial Empowerment Centers across the five boroughs.
+We offer free professional financial counseling at more than 20 Financial Empowerment Centers across the five boroughs.
 Find a Center near you or call 311 to schedule your appointment today.

 5. Do you offer free tax preparation services?

 Since 2002, DCA has coordinated the City’s Annual Tax Season Initiative which includes helping New Yorkers save on tax prep fees and file their returns for free using NYC Free Tax Prep.
 Learn more about NYC Free Tax Prep.

 6. What is NYC's Paid Safe and Sick Leave Law?